-The term browlift refers to a surgical procedure that lifts droopy eyebrows and addresses, to a certain extent, the deep wrinkles of the forehead and between the eyes.
+The term brow lift, or brow plasty, refers to a surgical procedure that lifts droopy eyebrows and addresses, to a certain extent, the deep wrinkles of the forehead and between the eyes.
 There are many ways to perform this operation, and Drs.
 Heffelfinger and Krein in Philadelphia can discuss the indications for each during your consultation.

-Years ago, the traditional browlift required a very large incision from ear to ear, was associated with a prolonged recovery period, and caused numbness, often permanent, to the top of the head.
+Years ago, the traditional brow lift required a very large incision from ear to ear.
+It was associated with a prolonged recovery period, and caused numbness, often permanent, to the top of the head.
 Our doctors are experts in the latest endoscopic techniques that avoid many of these problems.

 In your initial meeting with Dr. Heffelfinger or Dr. Krein, your doctor will review your medical history in detail.
 Be prepared to discuss any previous facial surgeries, current and past medical conditions, as well as all medications you are currently taking.

-The doctor will then talk with you about your expectations and goals and the specific changes you would like to see in the appearance of your forehead and eyes.
+The doctor will then review your expectations and goals, and the specific changes you would like to see in the appearance of your forehead and eyes.
 Your doctor will conduct a thorough examination of your forehead area and upper eyelids, noting your skin and muscle elasticity.
-All these factors will help him to decide the best approach to take in order to achieve your goals with this surgery.
+All these factors will help him to determine the best approach to achieve your goals with this surgery.
 Based on his years of experience with this procedure, he will point out various options and alternatives and suggest the best approach to achieve your goals.
-He will show you before and after photographs of patients who have undergone the same surgery to give you an idea of the results you might expect.
+He will share before and after photographs of patients who have undergone the same surgery to give you an idea of the results you might expect.

-Your recovery time will vary depending on which surgical technique your doctor chose.
-The Coronal Browlift, the most invasive surgery, typically requires the longest recovery time.
-Many patients return to work in 7-10 days.
+Your recovery time will vary depending on which surgical technique your doctor chooses.
+The Coronal Brow Lift, the most invasive surgery, typically requires the longest recovery time.
+Many patients return to work within 7-10 days.
 You can expect to have some bruising, a little numbness, and slight pain.
-Follow your doctor’s recommended follow-up calls so he may monitor your progress.

 The surgery will be performed in our state-of-the-art procedure room or at the Jefferson Surgical Center in Philadelphia.
 In rare instances, your doctor may advise a hospital admission.
 He may use a local or general anesthetic, depending on the particular approach and your preferences.
 The procedures usually last no more than two or three hours and seldom require an overnight stay.